You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • To add a Kaltura video to a Canvas Module, you will need to use a workaround.

-There is no way to add a Kaltura video directly to one of your course modules.
-However, there is an easy workaround: Embed the kaltura video in a Content Page via the rich content editor, and then add the Content Page to the module.
+There is no way to add a Kaltura video directly to a course module.
+However, there is an easy workaround: Embed the Kaltura video in a Content Page via the rich content editor, and then add the Content Page to the module.

 • Integrate FSU Libraries resources into your Canvas site.